prayagnshah/tennis-tournaments-1/README.md

         docker-compose up -d --build

     Optionally you can check the logs of the containers.
-The final message should be from the client container, something like "webpack compiled successfully”
+The final message should be from the client container, something like "webpack compiled successfully”.

         docker-compose logs -f

-5. Once the services are running we need to run the Django migrations on the server side
+5. Once the services are running we need to run the Django migrations on the server side.

         docker-compose exec tennis-server python manage.py migrate

-6. Now open the website on your localhost <http://127.0.0.1:3001/#/>.
-You should see the welcome page.
+6. Now open the website on your localhost <http://127.0.0.1:3001/#/>, and you should see the welcome page.

 7. The application without data is not presentation worthy.
-As a last step lets populate the database with initial data
+As the last step, lets populate the database with initial data.

         docker-compose exec tennis-server python manage.py loaddata tournaments/fixtures/group.json tournaments/fixtures/initial_data.json

-8. Now load the dashboard - <http://127.0.0.1:3001/#/dashboard>, you should see the upcoming tournaments divided to three categories.
+8. Now load the dashboard - <http://127.0.0.1:3001/#/dashboard>, you should see the upcoming tournaments divided into three categories.

 9. The site should be running as designed.
 Feel free to sign up for a new user account or log in with an already created one:
     - email: murray@example.com